arfatbegum/pc-builder-nextjs-app/README.md

 ### Featured Category Sections:

-Clicking on any Featured Category redirects the user to a page where at least 3 products of that category are displayed.
+Clicking on any Featured Category redirects the user to a page where 5 products of that category are displayed.
 Each product card on this page shows similar details as the Home Page, and clicking on any product leads to its detailed information.

 ### Product Detail Page: